circuit/node-linkify/README.md

 This node.js web server application parses the text messages sent by the user and converts predefined text with links.
 The predefined text and its replacement link are configurable for the app.

-* node.js web server application using EJS server-side templating for users to active Linkify
+* node.js web server application for users to activate Circuit Linkify
-* Circuit REST API OAuth2 to authentication and authorize the user (Authorization Grant Flow)
+* Circuit OAuth2 REST API to authenticate and authorize the user (Authorization Grant Flow)
-* Circuit node.js SDK to logon on behalf of the user, subscribe to text messages and update a text messages
+* Circuit node.js SDK to logon on behalf of the user, subscribe to text messages and update text messages

 Your post: